What is a Nazarene?

-Currently we average anywhere from about about 55 - 70 in attendance on Sunday Mornings.
-We happen to be in a military community where there are transfers in and out on a regular basis, so we are used to visitors, enjoy them, and expect them.
+Currently we average about 55 - 70 in attendance on Sunday Mornings.
+Since we are in a military community where there are transfers in and out on a regular basis, we are used to visitors, enjoy them, and expect them.
 We have had service men and women who may be in training for several weeks or months that need a church "home" for a short period of time.
-We have been told time and time again how thankful they were to have a church to fill that need and to help them get "plugged in" to a job or ministry if they desired for the time they were here.
+We have been told time and time again how thankful they were to have a church to fill that need and to help them get "plugged in" to a ministry if they desired for the time they were here.
 We also have retired military who have chosen to settle here, and those who ahve lived here all their lives.
 You will find that we have a very loving congregation who will make you feel wlecome.

 What should I wear?

 1 Samuel 16:7 "...The Lord does not look at the things as man looks at.
 Man looks at the outward appearance, but the Lord looks at the heart."
 If the Lord looks at the heart, then it's only appropriate that the church should too.
 We are meeting in God's house to worship Him, so modest dress is preferred, but we want you to wear something you feel comfortable wearing.
 You will find a variety of dress when you visit, from shorts to jeans, skirts to slacks to khakis; even an occasional sport jacket or suit coat.

 What is your Sunday morning schedule like?